 The recovery process following combined BPH resection and bladder neck reconstruction typically involves several weeks of gradual rehabilitation.
 Patients usually require a urinary catheter for a period ranging from a few days to several weeks, depending on the extent of surgery and individual healing rates.
 Pain management is an important aspect of postoperative care, often involving pain medication and supportive measures like sitz baths.
 Gradual resumption of normal activities is encouraged, but heavy lifting and strenuous exercise should be avoided initially.

 Long-term outcomes are generally positive for appropriately selected patients.
 Studies have shown that combining BPH resection with bladder neck reconstruction can lead to significant and durable improvement in urinary symptoms, often exceeding the results achieved with prostate surgery alone.
 Patients typically experience improved urine flow, reduced frequency and urgency, and greater overall quality of life.
 However, ongoing monitoring is essential to detect any potential complications or recurrence of symptoms.
 Regular follow-up appointments with a urologist are recommended to ensure long-term success and address any concerns that may arise.
-Ultimately, the goal is to restore comfortable and functional urinary health for years to come.
+Combined resection procedures aim for lasting relief, but ongoing care is crucial.